 Pricing strategy refers to the methods and tactics companies use to price their products or services.

-Let’s take a look into the steps below.
+Let’s take a look into the steps below that are affecting your price determination.
 You need to follow these steps before you start planning your pricing.

 Step 1: Measure Your Business Cost

 How much it cost to make a product ready to sell in your online store?

 Find this before you calculate your price.
 List down your overall expenses too.
 Are you already tracking them?